-- Most homes are sold every year between March and September.
-Fewer buyers are looking in January, so selling may take longer.
+- Most homes are sold every year between March and June, with April hitting a high sales point.
+Fewer buyers are looking in September and October, so selling may take longer.

 - Low mortgage rates make more people eager to buy.
 A larger pool of buyers can mean less time to find one willing to buy your house.